Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Programmer: Dev
 - Music Creation: Lyra and Band

-Updates will be provided every hour to track progress!
+Regular updates will be provided every hour to track development progress and ensure alignment with project goals.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.